- General School-Wide Behavior Expectations

 Students may WALK or BIKE home with parental permission.
 Kids are expected to walk their bikes on campus, wear helmets and ride in a safe and cautious manner.

-The BUS or DAYCARE VAN waiting area is on the covered area of the playground
+The BUS waiting area is at the front of the covered area near the playground.

 o Know that bus drivers will allow students to get off at their bus stop whether an